-We are committed to supporting the personal and professional development of all our researchers, and enabling them to complete their research on time, achieve academic outputs for example in publication and conference presentation and to achieve their employment aspirations.
+We are committed to the personal and professional development of our postgraduate researchers, and enabling them to complete their research on time, achieve academic outputs and achieve their employment aspirations.

 Duration of study

 As a postgraduate researcher, you will be expected to submit your thesis within the standard period of study for your programme.

 To help you complete your studies within the specified timeframe, both your attendance and the progress you’re making with your studies will be monitored.